Joeppie/Backproject/README.md

 This is a simple project which implements a backprojection of world-space coordinates into the 2d pixel coordinates of an image.

+# Building
 To build, run cmake on the root folder.

+The code should compile on Linux and Windows.

+You can use the git-clone command to check out the project to a local folder.
+Afterward, run cmake and then make.

+Users of the clion IDE can also import the code from the folder to whence Backproject was cloned.

 # Third party-code